 In the 2021 edition, the Japanese administration revised several NCVs of both primary and secondary oil products back to 1990 as a result of improved calculation methods.
-The Japanese administration reviews calorific values every five years.
+The Japanese administration reviews calorific values every few years, with the other recent revisions occurring in 2005, 2013 and 2016.